 12. A filmmaker will not be reimbursed the submission fee if they decide to withdraw the submission.

-Upload an official trailer or poster, synopsis and a link of your film.
+Upload an official trailer or poster, synopsis and a link to your film.
 We accept all genres in any language, from around the world.
 Please select the correct category, while submitting to avoid disqualification.
 Also, we reserve the right to re-assign film to an appropriate category.
 The required screener format is ProRes (recommended) or DCP: both 2K or 4K.
 We can also screen 16-mm and 35-mm film.
-You would have to mail us physical media: we do not accept downloads.
+You would have to ship us physical media: we do not accept downloads.
+All costs for shipping screening materials are the responsibility of the sender.
+Festival pays for the return shipping.